The Cheeky Monkey Media Blog

 I recently gave a talk to the local Chamber of Commerce in which I outlined some general standards for Social Media and how to use it.
 The talk itself was fine, and I was happy to be asked to do it.
 But in my experience going to a lot of other talks on digital marketing media, I’ve been shocked to see that the presentations are usually about ten miles ahead of where people actually have questions.

 Predominantly, when I listen to the questions asked at these get-togethers, many people (including small business owners, single proprietors, and consultants) have questions about the basics.
 How do I get started?
 What should I post?
 How often do I need to post content?

 Until somebody gets the answers to these basic questions, talking in depth about re-marketing strategy, hashtag campaigns, and SEO benefits, can be very confusing to the average small business owner.
-With this in mind, I kept my presentation to the basics, and took a simple approach to providing hints and direction.
+With this in mind, I kept my presentation to the basics and took a simple approach to provide hints and direction.

 The Biggest Issue

 There are a few things to remember when you start to look at Social Media Marketing; but, the biggest issue I’ve found is the misunderstanding of how it works.
 Simply put, using platforms like Facebook, Twitter, LinkedIn, etc. is not like using radio, print, and television.

 In more traditional media, you buy time (a whole lot of it) and broadcast advertisements over and over again (repetition) in order to generate some recognition in your target audiences.
 As people continue to hear, see, and read your ads over a long period of time, their minds make the connection between your company and a potential service they need.
 This takes a lot of effort, time, and money.